-The Importance of the Declaration Page
+The Importance of an Auto Insurance Declarations Page

 Car insurance, unlike your car itself, is not a tangible object.
 The only physical thing you get when you purchase car insurance is a whole lot of paperwork, referred to as your policy.
-Within every insurance policy comes a declarations page, or dec page for short.
+Within every insurance policy comes a declarations page, or declaration page for short.

 First off, what does a declaration page entail?
 All of your pertinent insurance information is listed on your declaration page.
 Personal information such as your name, birth date, and driver's license number are all listed on your declaration page.
-Your vehicle information and lender information are both listed on the dec page.
-Also, your coverage, discounts, and premium amounts are listed on the dec page.
+Your vehicle information and lender information are both listed on the declaration page.
+Also, your coverage, discounts, and premium amounts are listed on the declaration page.
 Your declaration page is laid out to display everything for easy access.

 Your declaration page is mailed or emailed to you every time your policy renews or a change is made.
 Keep it readily available so it can be accessed quickly if needed.
 If you cannot locate your declaration page at any given time, you can contact your agent or insurance carrier directly to get a new copy sent to you.
 Several critical duties of the declaration page include: